Design Policy for the B.C. Visual Identity Program

 Step 2 – ministry approval

 The ministry responsible forwards the application to their ministry's GCPE Communications Director for review.
-The communications director approves or denies the third party's use of the BC Mark.
-If approved, the communications director forwards the application with the third party's material for review and final approval by GCPE's Graphic Communications director via email.
+The communications director approves or denies the third-party's use of the Provincial Mark.
+If approved, the communications director forwards the application with the third-party's material for review and final approval by GCPE's Graphic Communications director via email.

 Step 3 – GCPE communications support service approval

-GCPE's Graphic Communications Director approves the reproduction of the BC Mark on the third party's material or requests changes.
+GCPE's Graphic Communications Director approves the reproduction of the Provincial Mark on the third-party's material or requests changes.
 A response is usually within 48 hours of receipt.

 GCPE oversees the creation of new, specific government marks per Core Policy.

 The new mark assessment process applies defined criteria consistently across all government.
+This ensures that all official marks align with Provincial Brand Architecture.
 Final decisions are the responsibility of the GCPE Graphic Communications Director.
 GCPE develops and designs new marks based on the government's visual identity guidelines.

 Decision criteria include the following:

-• Nature of the program or service: Is this a significant goal of government?
-What is the priority, goal, size, scope and longevity of the program or service represented by the new mark?
-Are a budget and resources available to use the new mark?
+• Nature of the program or service: The priority, objectives, size, scope and longevity of the program or body to be represented by the new mark; whether it reflects a significant policy or other goal of government; and the budget and resources that will be available to develop and use a new mark effectively.

 Create a new name or name revision